 Example 1.
-Measuring Distances, Angles, and Torsions
+Measuring Distances, Angles and Torsions

-Mercury's analysis features include the possibility to measure distances, angles, and torsions among atoms and other user-defined objects, such as centroids and plane.
+Mercury's analysis features include the tools to measure distances, angles, and torsions among atoms and other user-defined objects, such as centroids and planes.

-In the following exercises, we will learn how to measure distances, angles, and torsions among bonded and non-bonded atoms, how to calculate and display centroids and planes, and how to use them for measurements.
+In the following exercises, we will learn how to measure distances, angles, and torsions between bonded and non-bonded atoms, how to calculate and display centroids and planes, and how to use them for measurements.

-High-resolution image of 5-(4-Pyridyl)-5-phenylhydantoin (refcode: GODRAS).
+High-resolution image of 5-(4-pyridyl)-5-phenylhydantoin (refcode: GODRAS).